 Too much fat in the diet will also inhibit production and release of growth hormones, so it is best to eat food with less than 25-30% fat.
 Consuming as little calories as possible also stimulates the formation of growth hormones.

 Regular exercise is one of the best ways to increase the amount of growth hormones.

-Regular exercise is one of the best ways to increase the amount of growth hormones.
+Regular exercise is one of the best ways to increase the number of growth hormones.
 Especially relatively hard exercise, as lifting weights.
-It is best to avoid eating two hours before exercising, as increasing blood sugar and insulin levels in the blood can counteract the release of growth hormones.
+It is best to avoid eating two hours before exercising, as increased blood sugar and insulin levels in the blood can counteract the release of growth hormones.

 Stimulate the Healing

-Within in magnetic therapy pulsating magnetic treatment is the best, however one can also use flat magnets attached to the bandage or to the skin using plasters.
+Within in magnetic therapy pulsating magnetic treatment is the best.
+However, one can also use flat magnets attached to the bandage or the skin using plasters.
 If one gets metal inserted in the body to help heal the fracture, it is best to avoid using magnets close to the fracture and the metal.